outwarsgame/owremake/README.md

 Remake of the classic Outwars multiplayer melee!

 # License
-Boilerplate MIT license stuff, you get the idea
+Boilerplate MIT license for the code, you get the idea.
+Future art assets may end up licensed differently.

 Copyright © 2021 Xavier